rberlind/vault-plugin-database-sybase/README.md

 ## Build

-For linux/amd64, pre-built binaries can be found at [the releases page](https://releases.hashicorp.com/vault-plugin-database-sybase/)

-For other platforms, there are not currently pre-built binaries available.

 Before building, you will need to download the FreeTDS library, which is available from [FreeTDS](http://www.freetds.org/software.html).
 The libraries and headers should be installed at one of the standard locations for your platform (e.g. on macOS, `/usr/local/opt/freetds/include`&`/usr/local/opt/freetds/lib` or `~/include`&`~/lib`).

 Next, create a [`pkg-config`](https://www.freedesktop.org/wiki/Software/pkg-config/) file to point to the library.
 Create the file `freetds.pc` on your `PKG_CONFIG_PATH`.